We may receive compensation when you click on links to products from our partners.

 Accept that You’re in a Transition Period

-Also, don’t set yourself up for disappointments.
+Also, don’t set yourself up for disappointment.
 It’s okay to have goals but not attaining them in the set time frame doesn’t mean you’re a failure.
 A job might not come in as fast as you expected, friends might disappoint you, and things might not turn out as you had planned but stay focused.

 Concentrate On Gaining Experience